goldenage-et/ahmadin-jabal-web/README.md

 - **CORS**: Configured for secure cross-origin requests with credential support
 - **Error Handling**: Global exception filters and custom error responses with detailed logging
 - **Security**: Argon2 password hashing, rate limiting, and secure session management
-- **API Architecture**: RESTful API with controllers and services for Articles, Publications, Media, Books, and more
+- **API Architecture**: RESTful API with controllers and services for Blogs, Publications, Media, Books, and more

 ### Development Tools
 - **Package Manager**: pnpm with workspace management